Conoscere and sapere in Italian

 So che Stefano è andato in biblioteca, ma non so quando tornerà.

-I know Stefano went to the library, but I don’t know when he will be back.
+I know that Stefano went to the library, but I don’t know when he will come back.

 Sai se l’autobus delle tre è già passato?